-Q5A.5 FINANCIAL SUPPORT
+Q5.3 FINANCIAL SUPPORT

-Indicate the MAIN source of financial support for the unemployed person.
-Mark ONLY one box and complete "other" if necessary.
+Indicate the two MAIN sources of financial support for the unemployed person.
+Mark TWO boxes and complete "other" if necessary.
 Choice 3 includes relatives other than parent or spouse.
+If the respondent has only one source of financial support it is allowed to mark just one box.

-Q5A.6 OCCUPATION SEARCH
+Q5.4 OCCUPATION SEARCH

-For type of job required, indicate the occupation information as in Q4.8
+For type of job required, indicate the occupation information as in Q4.6

-FOR PERSONS WHO WERE UNEMPLOYED PROCEED TO SECTION 6.
+FOR PERSONS WHO WERE UNEMPLOYED PROCEED TO SECTION 7.

-G: SECTION 5B - NOT MEMBERS OF THE LABOUR FORCE
+G: SECTION 6 - NOT MEMBERS OF THE LABOUR FORCE

-The questions in 5B are for persons who are NOT MEMBERS OF THE LABOUR FORCE.
+The questions in section 6 are for persons who are NOT MEMBERS OF THE LABOUR FORCE.
 These are persons who would have answered "No" to Q3.6.

-Q5B.1 REASON FOR NOT SEEKING WORK LAST MONTH
+Q6.1 REASON FOR NOT SEEKING WORK LAST MONTH

 One answer should be marked here indicating the MAIN reason why the person did not seek work AND was not available for work in the past month.
 Complete "other" if necessary.
-Included with "housekeeping" would be such things as caring for children, elderly or disabled.

-Q5B.2 FINANCIAL SUPPORT
+Q6.2 FINANCIAL SUPPORT

-This question is identical to Q5A.5.
+This question is identical to Q5.3.

-H: SECTION 6 - EXPENSES AND REMITTANCES
+H: SECTION 7 - EXPENSES AND REMITTANCES

-Q6.1 PERSONAL TRIPS
+Q7.1 PERSONAL TRIPS

 Include trips relating to vacation, education.
 EXCLUDE business trips.
 PROBE HERE FOR ANY EXTENTION OF AN ORIGINAL BUSINESS TRIP USED FOR PRIVATE GAIN.

-Q6.2 COST OF TRAVEL
+If last twelve months has to be specified it is October 2007 to September 2008 (inclusive).
+Q7.2 COST OF TRAVEL